409544041/EasyFramework/README.md

 * ``LOADSCENE`` - Load the specified scene by name.
 Before you can load a scene you have to add it to the list of levels used in the game.
 Use File->Build Settings... in Unity and add the levels you need to the level list there.
 * ``DEREGISTER`` - Deregister a specific command.
 * ``QUIT`` - Quit the application.

+2017-05-21 PrefabFactory

+If you want to dynamic create an entity have EntityBheaviour Component, you can use it for example :

+	public class PrefabSystem : SystemBehaviour
+	{
+		public GameObject prefab;

+		public override void Setup ()
+		{
+			base.Setup ();

+			if (prefab != null)
+			{
+				PrefabFactory.Instantiate (prefab);
+			}
+		}
+	}